antistatique/drupal-factory-lollipop/README.md

 ## Dependencies

-The Drupal 9 version of Factory Lollipop requires nothing !
+The Drupal version of Factory Lollipop requires nothing !
 Feel free to use it.

 Factory Lollipop requires PHP 7.3+ to works properly.
-We recommend updating to at least PHP 7.4 if possible, which is supported as of Drupal 8.8.3 (release date: March 7, 2018).
+We recommend updating to at least PHP 8.1 if possible.

 ## Similar modules